xmtp/xmtpd/README.md

 - A [Postgres](https://www.postgresql.org/) database that is used to store data needed to run the node

 - A [Prometheus](https://prometheus.io/) instance that enables you to view metrics and data about the node, such as resource usage and errors

-- A [Grafana](https://grafana.com/) instance that enables you to monitor the health and performance of the node

 To stop the background services running in Docker, run: